gaia-platform/GaiaPlatform/README.md

   * tests (component level)
 * tests (cross-component)

+## Formatter and Linter

+`.clang-format` is automatically invoked at each

 ## Copyright notes

 Use the following copyright note with your code.
 Several language specific versions are provided below.